Blosc/bcolz/doc/intro.rst

 ================

-carray is a Python package that provides containers (called `carray` and `ctable`) for numerical data that can be compressed in-memory.
+carray is a Python package that provides containers (called `carray` and `ctable`) for numerical data that can be compressed in-memory and on-disk.
 It is highly based on NumPy, and uses it as the standard data container to communicate with carray objects.

 The building blocks of carray objects are the so-called ``chunks`` that are bits of data compressed as a whole, but that can be